GuzioMG/Kraken/README.md

 It's 21:22.
 I **must** get the mod done my midnight.

-_It's supposed to be a birthday present for my friend, but I forogt..._
+_It's supposed to be a birthday present for my friend, but I forgot..._

 I'll add something to it later - if I don't abandon this project after I'm done.